 Whether you majored in theatre or enjoy being part of a company of players, you are invited to join Hamilton and Kirkland alumni for a festival marking the close of Minor Theater.
 The festival will take place during Reunion Weekend.
-Save the dates, June 5-8, 2014, and plan to join the celebration on the Hill.
+Plan to join the celebration on the Hill, June 5-8, 2014.

 ...A comic soap opera about urban sophisticates, it’s one of those crazy, Joe Ortonesque plays in which the characters say and do the outrageous things most people think of but never actually say and do – that’s how Kondoleon can squeeze so much material into a feverish 45 minutes...